Which appliances use the most electricity?

 - HVAC System-It’s nice to stay warm in the winter and cool in the summer, right?
 That comfort comes with a price.
 In fact, HVAC systems account for 20 to 30% of your electricity bill, depending on the season.
 That’s a huge percentage.
-Money Saving Tip: One is to make sure you keep your thermostat set at one temperature.
-It’s easier to maintain a temperature than to bring the temperature up or down several degrees.
+Money-Saving Tip: One is to make sure you keep your thermostat set at one temperature.
+It’s easier to maintain temperature than to bring the temperature up or down several degrees.
 You can also shut the vents and close the doors in rooms that you don’t use to reduce the amount of space that needs to be heated and cooled.
 Reduce the temperature at night for sleeping and put it on a timer to warm up before you wake.
 Also, some fireplaces actually cause more heat to go up the chimney than is expelled into the room.

 - Washer and Dryer-Washers and dryers are also energy hogs.
 Not only are you using a lot of water, but you’re using energy to heat the water and energy to dry the clothes.
 While washing laundry only results in roughly 13% of your bill, it still adds up.
-Money Saving Tip: Try using only cold water washes to help cut those costs.
+Money-Saving Tip: Try using only cold water washes to help cut those costs.
 You can also use a clothesline or drying rack when conditions permit.

 Appliances use a lot more energy than you might have thought.
 Thankfully, there are ways to save money.

-Other ways to save on electricity and appliances include:
+Other ways to save on Electricity include: